filecoin-project/specs/actors.md

 	// PledgeBytes is the amount of space being offered by this miner to the network PledgeBytes BytesAmount

+	// SectorSize is the amount of space in the sectors committed to the network
+	// by this miner.
+	SectorSize BytesAmount

 	// Collateral is locked up filecoin the miner has available to commit to storage.
 	// When miners commit new sectors, tokens are moved from here to 'ActiveCollateral'